zenml-io/zenml/examples/huggingface/README.md

 ```

 By default, these will run on a very small subset of their datasets in order to quickly see the complete pipeline in
 action.
-If you want to train on the full datasets, just pass `--full-set` as a flag.
+If you want to train on the full datasets, just pass `--full_set` as a flag.

 ### 🧪 Test pipeline